I would like to thank all of you who are reading our blogs and news as you are in one way or another - part of making this world a better place.

 Families have also improved their understanding of environmental and sustainable farming practices.
 The home garden project has set a distinct positive example for the children.
 They have been able to learn a lot about organic gardens, they have been inspired and they have been able to see a new way of doing things that were not evident in the past.

-When implementing the organic home gardens we work together setting up fence, build beds and compost shed, creating a banana circle and other features and furthermore plant, mulch and prune.
+When implementing the organic home gardens we work together setting up fences, build beds and compost shed, creating a banana circle and other features and furthermore plant, mulch and prune.
 The home gardens are a wake up call for St. Vincent and the wider Caribbean; people from Universities and other schools, officials from the government, journalists and film makers from the media as well as people from the other side of the island and Vincentians living abroad, come to see, learn, discuss, and get inspired from the "Pass-It-On" home garden movement.

 The home gardens bring people together and have several ring effects like neighbors taking on making a garden, women making gardens at their church and one of them even took upon herself to make a big organic garden at Belle Isle Correctional Facility in cooperation with the prisoners.